mattermost/react-native-turbo-log/README.md

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow and remember to follow the [Code Of Conduct](https://github.com/mattermost/.github/blob/master/CODE_OF_CONDUCT.md).

 ## License